Xeris Biopharma (XERS)

 John Shannon, Chief Executive Officer

-Steven M. Pieper, Chief Financial Officer
+Steven Pieper, Chief Financial Officer

-Steven Pieper is the Chief Financial Officer of Xeris Biopharma, having previously served as Vice President of Finance since he joined the company in 2017.
-He brings over 20 years of experience in the life science industry, holding various financial leadership roles.
-Before joining Xeris, Mr. Pieper was the CFO and COO of Catheter Connections Inc., a company that was acquired by Merit Medical in January 2016.
-He also served as the Director of Finance at Durata Therapeutics Inc. from 2014-2015, which was acquired by Actavis (now Allergan).
-His career in healthcare began at Baxter Healthcare Corporation, where he held commercial and corporate finance roles from 2002 to 2014.
+Steven Pieper is the Chief Financial Officer of Xeris, a role he assumed in July 2021 after serving as Vice President of Finance since joining the company in 2017.
+He brings over 20 years of experience in the life science industry.
+Prior to Xeris, Mr. Pieper served as the CFO and COO of Catheter Connections Inc., which was acquired by Merit Medical in January 2016.
+He also held the position of Director of Finance at Durata Therapeutics Inc., a biopharmaceutical company that was acquired by Actavis (now Allergan) in November 2014.
+Mr. Pieper began his career in healthcare at Baxter Healthcare Corporation.

 Kevin McCulloch, President and Chief Operating Officer